GigiLoria5/se2022-08-HikeTracker/README.md

 - Jest

 ## React Client Application Routes
+- Route `/login`: the page contains a form composed of username and password fields and a submit button.
+This route allows the user to perform login operation.
+The results of the authentication procedure (user logged in, wrong email and password) are shown inside an alert dialogue message on top of the screen.
+This route is linked to sign up route, by clicking on the text down the submit button.

+- Route `/signup`: the page contains a form that allows the user to define a new account, by inserting
+  - user account type: hiker, hut worker, local guide, emergency operator
+  - first name: not compulsory if type hiker has been selected
+  - last name: not compulsory if type hiker has been selected
+  - phone number: not compulsory if type hiker has been selected
+  - email address: compulsory, the value inserted is checked using html email validator
+  - password: compulsory, minimum lenght is 8 maximum is 64.
+At the bottom of this form there is a submit button and a link to go back to login route.

 ## API Format
+- POST `/api/sessions`
+  - <b>Request body:</b> a json object with an username and a password (both strings) and session cookies.<br>
+  <u>e.g.</u> { "username": "c.basile@hiker.it	", "password": "password" } and credentials cookies.
+  - <b>Response status codes:</b> 200 Created, 401 Unauthorized<br>
+  <b>Body:</b> a json object with user data (id, email, name, surname, phonenumber, role, email verified, token ) or json object with error.<br>
+  <u>e.g.</u> {"id":1,"name":"Cataldo","surname":"Basile","email":"c.basile@hiker.it","email_verified":1,"phone_number":"3399957495","role":"hiker","token":null}

+- GET `/api/sessions/current`
+  - <b>Request body:</b> session cookies
+  - <b>Response status codes:</b> 200 Ok, 401 Unauthorized, 500 Internal Server Error<br>
+  <b>Body:</b> a json object with user data or json object with error.<br>
+  <u>e.g.</u> {"id":1,"name":"Cataldo","surname":"Basile","email":"c.basile@hiker.it","email_verified":1,"phone_number":"3399957495","role":"hiker","token":null}

+- DELETE `/api/sessions/current`
+  - <b>Request body:</b> session cookies
+  - <b>Response status code:</b> 200 Ok (and 204 No Content)<br>
+  -
 ## Database Tables

 - Table `user` contains: id(PK), name, surname, email, password, salt, email_verified, phone number, role